 The passage of the Every Student Succeeds Act (ESSA) moved much of the decision-making for education policy to lawmakers at the state level.
 ESSA also encourages stakeholders, such as educators, principals, parents, practitioners, and other school leaders, to be actively involved in the decision-making process.
 The majority of states across the country have adopted new state music standards, and more are in the process of doing so.
 With lawmakers and a new federal law emphasizing the important role of states in education policy, along with new state action to support standards-based music education, now is the time to advocate at the state level to advance music education.

-The most important advocates for music education at the state level are the federated state music education associations (MEAs), affiliated with the National Association for Music Education (NAfME).
-MEAs are active in all 50 states and the District of Columbia (as well as in support of the Department of Defense schools), and work with NAfME toward the general goal of advancing music education by promoting the understanding and making of music by all.
+The most important advocates for music education at the state level are the federated state music education associations (MEAs) affiliated with the National Association for Music Education (NAfME).
+MEAs are active in 49 states and the District of Columbia (as well as in support of the Department of Defense schools), and work with NAfME toward the general goal of advancing music education by promoting the understanding and making of music by all.

 Advocacy Leadership Force

-The NAfME Advocacy Leadership Force (ALF) is comprised of state advocacy chairs representing 43 state MEAs.
-The ALF meets once a month to share ideas that help its members become more effective advocates in their states.
+The NAfME Advocacy Leadership Force (ALF) is comprised of state advocacy chairs representing 43 state music education associations (MEAs).
+The ALF meets monthly to share ideas that help its members become more effective advocates in their states.

 Through this group, state music education advocates discuss issues affecting music education at the state level and learn where to focus advocacy for education issues on the federal level.

 The Country Music Association (CMA) Foundation understands the need to create advocacy resources at the state level.
-Guided by the generosity of the country music community, the CMA Foundation focuses on improving and sustaining music education programs everywhere, while supporting worthwhile causes important to the Country Music Association.
-Since its inception, the CMA Foundation has given more than $20 million to organizations enhancing the lives of students through the power of music.
+Guided by the generosity of the Country Music community, the CMA Foundation focuses on improving and sustaining music education programs everywhere, while supporting worthwhile causes important to the Country Music Association.
+Since its inception, the CMA Foundation has given more than $27 million to organizations enhancing the lives of students through the power of music.

 Excellence in Advocacy Award